eelcovv/elixos/README.md

 Then on your host machine, add this folder with

-10.  `git remote add localhost ssh://nixos@localhost:2222/tmp/eelco-nixos` to add the local
+10.  `git remote add localhost ssh://nixos@localhost:2222/tmp/eelco-nixos` to add the localhost
-11. `git push localhost main` to push your repository
+11. `ssh-copy-id  -p 2222 nixos@localhost`  to store your password so you dont have to type it each time
-12. `ssh-copy-id  -p 2222 nixos@localhost`  to store your password so you dont have to type it each time
+12. `git push localhost main` to push your repository

 Now, back on your live installer terminal, do